migo1001/FingerJoint-Cutter/README.md

 ## Installation
 1. Open FreeCAD and go to `Macro → Macros…`.
-2. Click `Create`, choose a name, and save.
+2. Click `Create`, choose a name, click Ok.
-3. Copy and paste the contents of the file `box.py` into the macro editor, then save.
+3. Copy and paste the contents of the file [box.py](box.py?plain=1) into the macro editor, then save.

 ## Usage